 I delivered an address at the European Students For Liberty Conference ("LibertyCon 2017") in Prague, Czech Republic on Mar.
 18. (The title of the address was "Markets Uber Alles - How the Decreasing Cost of Information Allow Markets to Reduce the Size and Scope of Government.")
-During the conference I was interviewed by two reporters from IQ Magazine (which is evidently the Lithuanian edition of The Economist) about the Libertarian movement in the U.S.
+During the conference I was interviewed by two reporters from IQ Magazine (which is evidently the Libertarian movement in the U.S.